devtut/generate/docs/python/functions.md

 ```

-For **immutable** types (see [Argument passing and mutability](http://web.archive.org/web/20170405083258/https://stackoverflow.com/documentation/python/228/functions/2920/argument-passing-and-mutability)) this is not a problem because there is no way to mutate the variable; it can only ever be reassigned, leaving the original value unchanged.
+For **immutable** types (see [Argument passing and mutability](https://stackoverflow.com/documentation/python/228/functions/2920/argument-passing-and-mutability)) this is not a problem because there is no way to mutate the variable; it can only ever be reassigned, leaving the original value unchanged.
 Hence, subsequent are guaranteed to have the same default value.
 However, for a **mutable** type, the original value can mutate, by making calls to its various member functions.
 Therefore, successive calls to the function are not guaranteed to have the initial default value.

 ```
 def append(elem, to=[]):
-    to.append(elem)      # This call to append() mutates the default variable "to" return to
+    to.append(elem)      # This call to append() mutates the default variable &quot;to&quot;
+    return to

 append(1)